 - To notify relevant users about application deadlines by email

-- To notify users of any issues of service interruptions, holiday closures and other situations affecting the operation of the RMS.
+- To notify users of any issues of service interruptions, holiday closures and other situations affecting the operation of the NIHRCC RMS.

 NIHR is committed to promoting equality, diversity and inclusion in research and asks applicants to provide Equality and Diversity Monitoring Information (age, sex, ethnicity and race, and disability).
 By answering these Equality and Diversity Monitoring Information questions, you will help us to better understand the different groups of people that apply to us for funding and their experiences of the funding process – particularly the groups protected by UK equality legislation.
 Although it is mandatory to answer these questions, it is possible to select “prefer not to say” as a response.
 However, the more information you provide, the more effective our monitoring will be.
 This information will not be used to make decisions about funding.

-Section 6: Research Design Service
+Research Support Service

-Applicants may wish to seek advice on the content of an application via their regional Research Design Service (RDS).
+Applicants may wish to seek advice on the content of an application via the Research Support Service - RSS (this was previously supported by the Research Design Service).
 It is advisable to make contact as early as possible to allow sufficient time for discussion and a considered response.

-Section 7: NIHR Medtech and In vitro diagnostics Co-operatives (MICs)
+NIHR Medtech and In vitro diagnostics Co-operatives (MICs)

 Applicants may wish to seek support from a relevant NIHR Medtech and In vitro diagnostics Co-operative (MIC) which build expertise and capacity in the NHS to enable evidence gathering for new medical devices and in vitro diagnostic (IVD) tests.

-Section 8: Clinical Trials Unit (CTU) Support
+Clinical Trials Unit (CTU)

-The UKCRC CTU Network provides a searchable information resource on all registered units in the UK, and lists key interest areas and contact information.
+- The UKCRC CTU Network provides a searchable information resource on all registered units in the UK and lists key interest areas and contact information.